viraatdas/Metal-Shading/README.md

 I am working on this as macOS application

 ## Log
-- Generated a black square!
+- Generated a black square (aka doesn't work it should be a triangle)!
 ![Simple black square](assets/first_iteration.png)